 Stay, Do, Eat – a Weekend in Bendigo

-Rows of luxury African-style tents in a vineyard.
 A narrow laneway with hipster bars and fairy lights catching the breeze.
-A world-class art gallery.
+A world-class art precinct.
+Heritage buildings transformed into contemporary retreats.
 They’re not the first things that spring to mind when one thinks of Bendigo, the gold-rush-era boom town two hours north of Melbourne.
 But times have changed.

 While history is still its strongest suit, with majestic churches, intricate fountains and stately 19th-century architecture, the Victorian city’s broad boulevards are also dotted with innovative cafés, restaurants and watering holes such as The Dispensary Bar & Diner.
-With about 100 craft beers, 80 single-malt whiskies, 60 gins and 50 cocktails, its drinks list is one of the weightiest tomes in town.
+With more than 20 craft beers, 30 single-malt whiskies, 15 gins and 35 cocktails, its drinks list is one of the weightiest tomes in town.
 Just like The Dispensary, Bendigo will surprise you.
 And while it’s impossible to experience it all in one weekend, here’s where to start.

 Stay